 - In-Floor Heating Benefits

 - Installing Radiant Floor Heating Systems

-- One Contractor's Method of Installing Radiant Heat
+- Installing Radiant Heat

 - Retrofitting a Concrete Floor with Radiant Heat

 - Other Resources

 - Common Questions about Concrete Floors: Are they cold?
 Are they loud?
 Are they expensive?

 Methods of Heating Radiant Floors: Water and Electricity

 The two most common methods of delivering radiant floor heat are:

 - Electrically, through heated cables, mesh, preformed mats or elements embedded in plastic films